puppetlabs/puppet-docs/source/pe/3.7/console_navigating_live_mgmt.markdown

 ![The live management tabs][live_nav_tabs]

 - [The **Browse Resources** tab](./orchestration_resources.html) lets you browse, search, inspect, and compare resources on any subset of your nodes.
 - [The **Control Puppet** tab](./orchestration_puppet.html) lets you invoke Puppet-related actions on your nodes.
-These include telling any node to immediately fetch and apply its configuration, temporarily disabling puppet agent on some nodes, and more.
+These include telling any node to immediately fetch and apply its configuration, temporarily disabling Puppet agent on some nodes, and more.
 - The **Advanced Tasks** tab lets you invoke orchestration actions on your nodes.
 It can invoke both the [built-in actions](./orchestration_actions.html) and any [custom actions](./orchestration_adding_actions.html) you've installed.

 ### The Browse Resources Tab